thosgood/this-weeks-finds/markdown/51-100/week084.md

 lack of necessary mathematical infrastructure.
 For the last couple of years, Martellini has been suggesting to use ideas from topological quantum field theory to serve this role.
-In particular, he suggested treating Yang-Mills theory as a perturbation of BF theory, and applying some of the ideas of Witten and Seiberg (who related confinement in the supersymmetric generalization of Yang-Mills theory to Donaldson theory).
+In particular, he suggested treating Yang-Mills theory as a perturbation of $BF$ theory, and applying some of the ideas of Witten and Seiberg (who related confinement in the supersymmetric generalization of Yang-Mills theory to Donaldson theory).
 In the paper with Fucito and Zeni, they make some of these ideas